tmpstpdwn/trashx/README.md

 ## Installation

-- `Arch`: On arch and arch based systems you can just run `makepkg -si` to install the program with the provided `PKGBUILD`.
-- `Other distros`: On other distros manually copy/move the script `src/trashx` to a directory under the `$PATH` variable for global access.
+manually copy/move the script `src/trashx` to a directory under the `$PATH` variable for global access.

 ## Usage